imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-- `Function` : A function is a group of one or more lines of code that you can call (run) from other places in your program.

 > Note: When a Go program is run, it looks for a function named `main` and runs that first.

 ## No Semicolons

-As you can see in our program, there are no semicolons to separate statements in Go; we can use semicolons, but it’s not required (in fact, it’s generally frowned upon).
+As you can see in our previous program, there are no semicolons to separate statements in Go; we can use semicolons, but it’s not required (in fact, it’s generally frowned upon).
 This design choice was made to enhance code readability and reduce the potential for common programming errors.

-Like [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), Go's formal grammar uses semicolons to terminate statements, but unlike in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), those semicolons do not appear in the source.
+Like [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), Go's formal grammar uses semicolons to terminate statements, but unlike [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), those semicolons do not appear in the source.
 Instead, the [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) uses a simple rule to insert semicolons automatically as it scans, so the input text is mostly free of them.

 ### How does it know when to add semicolons?

-The rule is this: If a line ends with an identifier (like words such as `int` or `float64`), a basic value such as a number or a string, or certain specific tokens like
+The rule is: If a line ends with an identifier (for example: words such as `int` or `float64`), a basic value such as a number or a string, or certain specific tokens such as

 `break continue fallthrough return ++ -- ) }`